HackYourFuture/databases/Week1/README.md

-# Lesson 1: Retrieving Data
+# Lesson 1: Basics of creation, insertion and retrieval of data

-In this class, students will be introduced to relational data terminology (row, column), the function of a primary key, and retrieving data from a MySQL database using SELECT queries.
+In this class, students will be introduced to relational database terminologies:
+Tables, rows, columns, primary key.
+Creation of a database table and insertion will be demonstrated.
+Retrieving data from a MySQL database using SELECT queries will be demonstrated.

-Objective: Students should be able to retrieve data from a database table using SELECT statements that include WHERE, GROUP BY, and ORDER BY.
+Objective: Students should be able to create tables, insert values in tables and retrieve data from tables using SELECT statements that include FROM, WHERE clauses.

 ## Pre-Class Readings